arshadrr/subreddit-archiver/README.md

 ## Usage

-Once installed, the utlity can be invoked as `subreddit-archiver` in your terminal.
+Once installed, the utility can be invoked as `subreddit-archiver` in your terminal.
 The utility comes with two commands, `subreddit-archiver archive` which archives (saves posts from the present to the past, all the way up to the oldest post in the subreddit if allowed to run long enough) and